verrazzano/docs/content/en/docs/setup/install/mc-install/multicluster.md

 ## Set a label selector

-You can provide a label selector in the Verrazzano resource.
-The label selector is used to determine which clusters created in Rancher will be automatically registered by Verrazzano.
+In addition, in the Verrazzano resource, you can provide a label selector.
+The label selector is used to specify which clusters created in Rancher will be automatically registered by Verrazzano.

 The following illustrates an admin cluster Verrazzano resource that has been configured to support cluster label selection.
 {{< clipboard >}}